 GA4 timeline to keep in mind

 First some straightforward facts.
 Data will stop being collected for standard, i.e. free, UA properties on July 1, 2023.
-After that date, you’ll have at least 6 months to access your historical data in UA.
-However, Google will announce a date for when existing UA properties will no longer be available.
-After this future date (yet to be announced), you’ll no longer be able to see your UA reports in the GA interface or access any UA data via the API.
+Then you will have until July 1, 2024 to access your historical data in UA.
+After July 1, 2024, you’ll no longer be able to see your UA reports in the GA interface or access any UA data via the API.

 Saving your historical data